APEX-Searcher: Refining Credit Assignment with Subgoaling for Agentic Retrieval-Augmented Generation: Methodology

-A robust reward function s critical tor guiding the RL agent toward generating high-quality plans.
-The reward, $R_{plan}$, is a terminal reward granted at the end of a full decomposition episode.
+A robust reward function is critical for guiding the RL agent toward generating high-quality plans.
+A complex query can be decomposed in \emph{many} valid ways, so directly imitating a single gold plan would over-constrain $\pi_{\text{plan}}$; SEPR instead provides a dense, set-aware reward that scores plans up to ordering and paraphrasing.
+The reward, $R_{plan}$, is a final reward granted at the end of a full decomposition episode.
 It is calculated by comparing the agent-generated plan, $S_{gen}$ against a human-annotated, gold-standard decomposition, $S_{gold}$.The core of our reward function is an F1-score that measures the semantic alignment between the two plans.

 The calculation involves three key steps: